 If the coauthors do not appear in the same order, record the names as found in the works and alphabetize the entries accordingly.

 When no author is named at the start of the entry, the title determines the placement on the works cited list.

 Alphabetize letter by letter, ignoring articles A, An, and The, in any language.
 An Encyclopedia of the Latin American Novel would be alphabetized by E not A. And alphabetize Le Theatre en France under T rather than L.

 If the title begins with a numeral, alphabetize as though it was written out.
 1984 should be alphabetized as Nineteen Eighty-Four.

-If you start feeling confused, just remember to follow the letter by letter alphabetizing method.
+If you start feeling confused, just remember to follow the letter by letter alphabetizing method for your MLA citations in your works cited.
 Go back and re-read these rules and you’ll do just fine.